aws-solutions-library-samples/guidance-for-automating-network-monitoring-and-alerting-on-aws/README.md

     python3 data/main.py
     ```

-    The tool will read existing configuration file, the read resources from your AWS Account in given regions and generate for all resources with a given Tag a CloudWatch Dashboards.
+    The tool will read existing configuration file, then read resources from your AWS Account in given regions and generate CloudWatch Dashboards for all resources with a given Tag.
 You can fine tune Dashboards using Configuration File and repeating the command above.

 3. Explore Dashboards in your [CloudWatch Console](https://console.aws.amazon.com/cloudwatch/home?#dashboards/).